Fairfax County will build a levee and pumping station to protect homes and other property in the Huntington neighborhood from flooding.

 - Acquisition of land and easements

-Based on the initial concept provided by the CORPS, the project is anticipated to take three to five years to design, with an additional two years for construction.
+This complex project is anticipated to take three to five years to design, with an additional two years for construction (from November 2012).

-The county has advertised for consultant services and is proceeding on the following schedule:
+The county is proceeding on the following schedule:

 Project Design Phase I (June 2013 – January

 Project Design Phase II (January 2014 - Winter 2017)

 - Design Development

 - Construction Documents